 Notification: The burden of proof rests with the employee to show the correct California income tax withholding.
-Pursuant to section 4340-1(e) of Title 22, California Code of Regulations (CCR) (govt.westlaw.com/calregs/Search/Index), the FTB or the EDD may, by special direction in writing, require an employer to submit a Form W-4 or DE 4 when such forms are necessary for the administration of the withholding tax programs.
+Pursuant to section 4340-1(e) of Title 22, California Code of Regulations (CCR) (govt. westlaw.com/calregs/Search/Index), the FTB or the EDD may require an employer to submit a Form W-4 or DE 4 when such forms are necessary for the administration of the withholding tax programs.

 Penalty: You may be fined \$500 if you file, with no reasonable basis, a DE 4 that results in less tax being withheld than is properly allowable.
-In addition, criminal penalties apply for willfully supplying false or fraudulent information or failing to supply information requiring an increase in withholding.
-This is provided by section 13101 of the California Unemployment Insurance Code (leginfo.legislature. ca.gov/faces/codes.xhtml) and section 19176 of the Revenue and Taxation Code (leginfo.legislature.ca.gov/faces/codes).xhtml).
+Criminal penalties apply for willfully supplying false or fraudulent information or failing to supply information requiring an increase in withholding.
+This is provided by section 13101 of the Code (leginfo. legislature.ca.gov/faces/codes.xhtml) and section 19176 of the Revenue and Taxation Code (leginfo.legislature.ca.gov/faces/codes.xhtml).